Join StarRocks Community on Slack

 Import performance test

-Whether it is ClickHouse or StarRocks, we both use DataX to import full data, and the incremental part can be written into MQ through the CDC tool and then consumed by the downstream database.
+Whether it is ClickHouse or StarRocks, both use DataX to import full data, and the incremental part can be written into MQ through the CDC tool and then consumed by the downstream database.

 Data set